A Wasserstein distance approach for concentration of empirical risk estimates: Risk measures and estimators

 \subsection{Empirical risk estimators}

 Given a risk measure $\rho$ and CDF $F$, we consider two intuitive empirical estimates of $\rho(F)$ in this paper.
-The first estimate involves applying $\rho$ to the EDF formed by drawing $n$ samples from $F$.
-To make this precise, given i.i.d. samples $X_1,\ldots,X_n$ from the distribution $F$ of a r.v. $X$, the EDF $F_n$ is defined by
+The first estimate involves applying $\rho$ to the EDF $F_n$ formed by drawing $n$ samples from $F$.
+To make this precise, we define the estimate $\rho_{n}$ of $\rho(F)$ by